 School Nursing Certification Program Application

-UW–Madison School of Nursing’s Bachelor of Science in Nursing Program Ranked No. 16 by U.S. News & World Report
+UW–Madison School of Nursing’s Bachelor of Science in Nursing Program Ranked No. 1 in Wisconsin by U.S. News & World Report

-The University of Wisconsin–Madison School of Nursing’s Bachelor of Science in nursing (BSN) program continues to lead the way in Wisconsin, earning the nod as the top program in the state by the 2024 U.S. News & World Report rankings.
+The UW–Madison School of Nursing’s undergraduate Bachelor of Science in Nursing (BSN) program continues to lead the way in Wisconsin, earning the nod as the top program in the state in the 2025 edition of U.S. News & World Report best nursing school rankings.